Esri/di-utility-network-export-subnetwork-by-rest/README.md

 ## Solutions
 1. [Export Subnetwork only](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/tree/main/Export%20Subnetwork%20only)
 2. [Export Subnetwork plus customer fields](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/tree/main/Export%20Subnetwork%20plus%20customer%20fields)
-3. [Helper workspace template](https://) to use for populating your user parameters for Domain network, Tier name, Subnetwork name.
-The helper list will also generate a list of subnetworks to use for automating Export Subnetwork for your entire utility network dataset.
+3. [Helper workspace template](ListSubnetworksServer.fmwt) to use for populating your user parameters for Domain network, Tier name, Subnetwork name.
+The helper list will also generate a list of subnetwork to use for automating Export Subnetwork for your entire utility network dataset.

+![Note]
+>This solution uses the ArcGIS Server feature service reader format which is new to Pro 3.1.
+For earlier versions of Pro use the HTTPCaller configuring the query rest endpoint of the Subnetworks (id=5000002) feature layer

 ## Instructions
-Each solution will have their respective instructions to follow.
+Solutions 1 and 2 will have their respective instructions md file.
+For the helper file, there is an annotation on the worksapce canvass to follow.

 ## Requirements